fdev1/fat32lib/README.md

 Features:
 ---------

-- Written in 100% portable C89 code (driver requires hardware abstraction library);
+- Written in portable C (C89) (SD driver requires hardware abstraction library);
 - Synchronous and asynchronous (non-blocking) IO;
 - Buffered and unbuffered IO;
 - Stream IO (for writting continuos streams of data);
 - Extensible drive manager (can be extended to interface with other file systems);
 - FAT12/16/32 drive formatting support (can optimize file system for flash);
-- SD cards (for Microchip's dsPIC but should be easy to port);
+- SD card driver (for Microchip's dsPIC but should be easy to port);
 - Driver supports any SD card size;
 - Multi-threading support;
 - Multiple volumes/partitions can be mounted at once;